deltachat/provider-db/README.md

 are assumed to support "Strict TLS".
 If that is not true for a specific provider, you have to add the optional top-level option `strict_tls: false`.

+Connections with `socket: PLAIN` are not affected by `strict_tls`, it's not ignored, there is just no TLS at all.